mikepackard415/Scientific-Environmental-Discourse/README.md

 That's that.
 Good day of work.
 Time to settle in for a relaxing evening.
 Until tomorrow!

 ### January 10th, 2022
-Okay, I fell off the wagon the last few days with regards to thesis work.
-On Friday I had a headache because I didn't eat enough Thursday night.
-On Saturday we spent the entire day in the suburbs.
-I could have worked in the basement for an hour, but didn't feel like it.
-On Sunday...
-I can't remember why but I didn't do anything.
-Today is Monday, and it's already 11:47 pm, so not too much of Monday left.
-Regardless, I'm going to sneak in a half hour of thesis work before bed.
+Okay, I'm going to sneak in a half hour of thesis work before bed.
 Will call it quits around 12:20.

 What would be good to accomplish tonight?
 How about a dynamic word embedding model that tracks the word "science" in the environmental discourse corpus.
 That sounds like a good idea.

 Believe it or not I actually got the code running in 30 minutes (just copied it from MACS 30124).
 The stemming step is taking its time, as will the fitting step I imagine.
 So I'll let it run overnight and we'll see in the morning if it produces anything cool.
 Just kind of having fun with this stuff right now.

 ### January 13th
-Here we go ahead.
+Here we go again.
 It is 10:53 pm and I am sneaking in an hour long session.
 Goals are to clean up he w2v models I generated last time, and then put my shoulder into the approval process.
 Just want to get that out of the way.
 And it is important, anyway.

+### January 19th
+The days are just flying by.
+I need to start plotting out my plan between now and when the first draft is due, otherwise I am in serious risk of falling into what I'm calling the "Aunt Cindy's House Stress Level", which basically means: insane, panicky stress.

+The draft is due April 8th, which is 79 days away, basically 11 weeks.
+I currently have some data and a rough sense of what I want to do with it.
+I think in the next two weeks I want to accomplish a few things:
+1. More exploratory analysis of the environmental corpus.
+Word frequencies?
+Tf-idf?
+A first cut at topic modeling?
+2. Start writing!
+I can start by describing the data, maybe start organizing sources for a literature review.

+At the moment I don't feel a ton of momentum with this project.
+That's the main thing I need to change in the next two weeks.